Amani-DEV123/telegram-bot-oracle-apex/README.md

 **Planned:**

-* Other options will be implemented in future development.
+* Additional options will be implemented in future development.

 ## Technologies Used